 Mainstream health news about dairy is conflicting.
-Between scary data about recombinant bovine growth hormones (rBGH), estrogen, fat and antibiotics on one end and on the other end the health benefits of vitamin D, calcium, minerals, and protein, it’s hard to know if dairy is considered healthy these days.
+Between scary data about recombinant bovine growth A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. (rBGH), estrogen, fat and Medicines that help stop infections caused from bacteria. on one end and on the other end the health benefits of vitamin D, calcium, minerals, and protein, it’s hard to know if dairy is considered healthy these days.

 And what about breast cancer?
 Is it a risk factor for breast cancer or does it decrease our risk?
 Is it something we should avoid if we are already high risk or something we should incorporate into our diet?